asibic/glassalpha/site/docs/limitations.md

 ## Project Evolution

-Glass Alpha will continue to evolve based on community needs and contributions.
+GlassAlpha will continue to evolve based on community needs and contributions.
 Future improvements may focus on expanding compliance capabilities and supporting additional use cases as determined by user feedback and regulatory requirements.

 ---

-*Glass Alpha: Building trust in machine learning, one audit at a time.*
+*GlassAlpha: Building trust in machine learning, one audit at a time.*